-4.9 Zakat / taxation
+4.8 Zakat / Taxation

-Zakat and tax are the obligation of the Unitholders and therefore, no provision for such liability is made in these financial statements.
+Taxation/zakat is the obligation of the unitholders and therefore, no provision for such liability is made in these financial statements.

-4.10 Revenue recognition
+4.9 Revenue recognition

 Revenue is recognized to the extent that it is probable that the economic benefits will flow to the Fund and the revenue can be reliably measured, regardless of when payment is being made.
-Revenue is measured at the fair value of the consideration received, excluding discounts, taxes and rebates.
+Revenue is carried at the fair value of the consideration received, excluding discounts, taxes and rebates.

-4.11 Net gain or loss on financial assets at Fair Value through Profit or Loss ("FVPL")
+4.10 Net gain or loss on financial assets and liabilities at FVTPL

-Net gains or losses on financial assets at FVPL are changes in the fair value of financial assets held for trading or designated upon initial recognition as at FVPL and exclude interest and dividend income and expenses.
+Net gains or losses on financial assets and liabilities at FVPL are changes in the fair value of financial assets held for trading or designated upon initial recognition as at FVPL and exclude interest and dividend income and expenses.

 Unrealized gains and losses comprise changes in the fair value of financial instruments for the year and from reversal of the prior period's unrealized gains and losses for financial instruments which were realized in the reporting period.
 Realized gains and losses on disposals of financial instruments classified as at FVPL are calculated using the weighted average cost method.
-They represent the difference between an instrument's initial carrying amount and disposal amount, or cash payments or receipts made on derivative contracts (excluding payments or receipts on collateral margin accounts for such instruments)
+They represent the difference between an instrument's initial carrying amount and disposal amount, or cash payments or receipts made on derivative contracts (excluding payments or receipts on collateral margin accounts for such instruments).

-4.12 Dividend income
+4.11 Dividend income

 Dividend income, if any is recognized in the statement of comprehensive income on the date on which the right to receive the payment for dividend is established.
 For quoted equity securities, this is usually the ex-dividend date.
-Dividend income from equity securities designated as at FVTPL, is recognized in the statement of comprehensive income in a separate line item.
+Dividend income from equity securities designated as at FVPL, is recognized in the statement of comprehensive income in a separate line item.